trimstray/nginx-admins-handbook/README.md

 - Key Exchange = **90%**
 - Cipher Strength = **90%**

 Look also at the following recommendations.
-I believe the right configuration of NGINX should give the following SSL Labs scores and provides the best security for the most people:
+I believe the right configuration of NGINX should give the following SSL Labs scores and provides the best security for the most cases:

 - **Recommended**